-The Package #2 code revision process will generally follow the same method the Planning Commission utilized when adopting code revisions to the Thimble Creek Concept Plan area in 2019-2022.
-Policy topics will be assigned specific hearing dates in advance to allow Planning Commissioners, staff, and the public the ability to concentrate their efforts on a few issues at a time.
-Each topic will start with a presentation of background information from staff, a review of oral and written public comments on the topic, and a discussion of whether the policy question should be addressed through code revisions.
-If the Planning Commission can provide direction on the policy question, staff will return at a future meeting with a recommended redline code change that implements the policy direction or provide additional information on Planning Commission questions.
-A policy tracker will be updated to reflect the Planning Commission's direction.
-Toward the end of the hearings process- the Planning Commission will be able to review the entire proposal to ensure that there is consensus on the package being forwarded to the City Commission.
-The tentative schedule is for the Planning Commission to review topics from November 2022- January 2023.
+The Package #2 code revision process generally followed the same method the Planning Commission utilized when adopting code revisions to the Thimble Creek Concept Plan area in 2019-2022.
+Policy topics were assigned specific hearing dates in advance to allow Planning Commissioners, staff, and the public the ability to concentrate their efforts on a few issues at a time.
+Each topic started with a presentation of background information from staff, a review of oral and written public comments on the topic, and a discussion of whether the policy question should be addressed through code revisions.
+If the Planning Commission provided direction on the policy question, a policy tracker was updated to reflect the Planning Commission's direction.
+Toward the end of the hearings process- the Planning Commission reviewed the entire proposal to ensure that there was consensus on the package being forwarded to the City Commission.
+The Planning Commission reviewed these topics from November 2022- January 2023 and approved the enclosed memo at the February 13, 2023 Planning Commission Meeting.